-(a) Effective January 1, 2019, we adopted ASC 606.
-As a result of the adoption of ASC 606, the equipment deployed to new merchants was accounted for as a sales-type lease, and the cost of the hardware deployed to new merchants was no longer included in investing activities, but rather, it was expensed when shipped and included in operating activities.
+Our adjusted EBITDA was \$87.7 million, \$89.8 million and \$89.9 million for the fiscal years ended December 31, 2020, 2019 and 2018, respectively, representing a year-overyear change of (2.3)% from 2019 to 2020 and (0.1)% from 2018 to 2019.
 Effective June 30, 2020, we modified the terms and conditions of our SaaS arrangements and updated our operational procedures.
-As a result, this hardware provided to our merchants is accounted for as an operating lease, whereby the cost of the equipment is included in investing activities when purchased and the depreciation of the equipment under lease is included in operating activities.
-To provide comparability, if this equipment had been accounted for as an operating lease for the nine months ended September 30, 2019, net cash provided by operating activities for the prior January 1, 2020 through June 29, 2020, net cash provided by operating leases for the nine months ended September 30, 2020 would be higher by \$9.9 million, with a corresponding decrease to investing activities.
-If this equipment had been accounted for as an operating lease for the nine months ended September 30, 2020 would be higher by \$9.3 million, with a corresponding decrease to investing activities.
-If this equipment had been accounted for as an operating lease for the prior January 1, 2020 through June 29, 2020, net cash provided by operating leases for the nine months ended September 30, 2020 would be higher by \$9.3 million, with a corresponding decrease to investing activities.
+As a result, hardware provided to our merchants is accounted for as an operating lease, whereby the cost of the equipment is included in investing activities when purchased and the depreciation of the equipment under lease is included in operating activities.
+Prior to June 30, 2020, this hardware was treated as a sales-type lease, in which the hardware was expensed when shipped and included in operating activities.
+To provide comparability, if this equipment had been accounted for as an operating lease for the period January 1, 2020 through June 29, 2020, adjusted EBITDA for the year ended December 31, 2020 would be higher by \$8.6 million.
+If this equipment had been accounted for as an operating lease for the year ended December 31, 2019, adjusted EBITDA for the year ended December 31, 2019 would have been higher by \$14.0 million.